New York Times Stock Analysis, Valuation (NYSE:NYT)

 Should you buy NYT stock?

-- New York Times has a lower debt burden than its peers in the Consumer Staples sector, with a debt/equity ratio of 0.28.
+- With its debt/equity ratio of 0.26, New York Times has a lower debt burden when compared to the Consumer Staples average.

 Should you sell NYT stock?

-- Sales declined by -3.9% annually over the last 5 years.
+- Revenue declined at a CAGR of -3.4 over the last 5 years.

 New York Times Related Company Stock Videos